sanimkhan/kotlin_for_beginers/README.md

     - Accessible from anywhere.
     - If no access modifier is declared, then default is public.

-### Tutorial 9- Function Extension
+### Tutorial 9- Function extension
 - Function extension
-    - Kotlin allows to define a method outside of the DataClass.main class.
+    - Kotlin allows to define a method outside of the dataClass.main class.
     - Ex:
         - assume there is a class `Student`.
         - Student has methods `getTeacher()`, `getSubject()`.